 - Thailand – Gender Equality: What’s the path to reaching equality?

 - Cambodia – Access to Water: Is there enough on the planet?

-Arrive in Cambodia, Laos, Myanmar, Thailand, or Vietnam.
+Arrive in Cambodia, Thailand, or Vietnam.
 Establish group dynamics and prepare for community immersion.
 Ground your understanding of the critical issue by meeting with experts such as NGOs or professors.
-Dive into the “empathize” and “define the problem” stages of the design thinking process.
+Dive into the “empathize” and “define the problem” stages of the Design Thinking process.
 Head to a local community where you’ll develop your understanding of the human side of the issue and its impact locally through immersive homestays.
 Learn from the perspectives of local leaders and exchanges with local families.
 Analyze the international factors contributing to the issue, interview individuals working in the field, and reflect on your personal contribution.

 Before heading to Udon Thani, prepare to share what you’ve learned with your peers and build on your experiences during Action Week.